peter88213/novelyst_aeon2/docs/de/usage.md

 # Name of the user-defined "Item" type

-color_scene = Red
+color_section = Red

-# Color of new scene events
+# Color of new section events

 color_event = Yellow

-# Color of new non-scene events
+# Color of new non-section events

 [OPTIONS]

-scenes_only = Yes
+sections_only = Yes

-# Yes: Create new scenes from "narrative" events only.
+# Yes: Create new sections from "narrative" events only.
-# No: Additionally create "Notes scenes" from "non-narrative" events.
+# No: Additionally create "Notes sections" from "non-narrative" events.

 add_moonphase = No